pydata/pydata-sphinx-theme/docs/community/setup.md

 ## Testing pre-release and nightly

-You can test the alpha, beta
+You can test the alpha, beta and release candidates of the PyData Sphinx theme on your projects.
-and release candidates of pydata sphinx theme on your your projects.
-To do so simply install with pip using the `--pre` flag:
+To do so install with pip using the `--pre` flag:

 ```console
 $ pip install --pre pydata-sphinx-theme